compassinformatics/cpsi-mapview/README.md

 ## Override dependencies

-To debug against the main branches (or a specific commit) of dependencies, update the `classpath` property in `app.json` to use the `lib` folder instead of `node_modues`, and run the following command to clone git submodules:
+To debug against the main branches (or a specific commit) of dependencies, update the `classpath` property in `app.json` to use the `lib` folder instead of `node_modules`, and run the following command to clone git submodules:

 ```
 git submodule update --init --recursive
 ```